 - What else can you tell about the cancer based on the lab tests?

-- Are there any other tests that need to be done before we discuss treatment?
+- Do we need to have any other tests done before we discuss treatment?

 - How much experience do you have treating this type of cancer?

 - What other doctors will we need to see?

 - Does one type of treatment increase the chance of cure more than another?

 - Are there any clinical trials we should consider?